Understanding CD4 Cells and CD4 Cell Tests

 Because HIV infects and kills CD4 cells, CD4 counts usually drop as HIV disease gets worse.
 Taking effective combinations of HIV drugs may stop your CD4 count from dropping and your HIV disease from progressing.

 Your CD4 count is an important indicator of the health of your immune system.
-Keeping track of the trends in your CD4 count can help you and your health care provider make decisions about starting and switching treatment.
+Keeping track of the trends in your CD4 count can help you and your health care provider make decisions about starting and changing treatment.
 Getting regular CD4 cell tests -- along with viral load tests and other blood tests to check for treatment side effects -- is an important way to take charge of your health.

 This article was provided by The Well Project.
 Visit The Well Project's Web site to learn more about their resources and initiatives for women living with HIV.
 The Well Project shares its content with TheBody.com to ensure all people have access to the highest quality treatment information available.
 The Well Project receives no advertising revenue from TheBody.com or the advertisers on this site.
 No advertiser on this site has any editorial input into The Well Project's content.